SimVascular/simvascular.github.io-archive/source/documentation/meshing/_tetgenIsotropicMeshing.md

 ## Isotropic Meshing

 To generate an isotropic mesh, we either need to specify a desired number of elements or some property (e.g. maximum edge length for each element) of the mesh.
 In our case, we will specify the maximum allowable edge length for a given element for the entire mesh.
-In the "Set maximum edge size for equilateral tetrahedron" box, enter the value for the isotropic mesh.
-In this case, we use an absolute mesh size of "0.5".
+We have the ability to specify our own mesh size or have SimVascular calculate a size for us.
+Click "Estimate Global Edge Size".
+In this case, we get an absolute mesh size of "0.108".
 Click on the “Run Mesher (Internal)” button.
 A pop-up window will ask you if you would like to continue; click “Yes”.
 Another Pop-up Window will ask, “Use currently selected meshing options?
 This will save/overwrite the meshing script file.”
 Click, “Yes.”

 <figure>
   <img class="svImg svImgXl" src="documentation/meshing/img/TetGen_Iso_Generation.png">